thinkerbot/ts/README.md

   Note **ts** ensures teardown runs by setting a trap for EXIT signals during setup and the actual test.
 As a result, EXIT traps in tests can prevent teardown.

-* `assert COMMAND...`:
-  Runs a command and asserts exit status 0.
 * `assert_status EXPECTED ACTUAL`:
   Exit 1 unless the numbers EXPECTED and ACTUAL are the same.
 * `assert_output EXPECTED ACTUAL`: